 Pathophysiology may be described at the molecular, cellular, tissue and organismal levels and may show clinically significant variation over time scales ranging from less than a second to more than a decade.
 Using clinical laboratory data and experiments with clinical specimens, we can develop detailed descriptions of pathophysiologic states in terms of clinically relevant and measurable quantities.
 We can then propose mathematical models describing the interrelationships between these state variables and how those relationships change when perturbed by disease.
-Models must be consistent with both existing basic research and clinical experience, and once validated will enable the estimation of dynamic parameters.
-Personalized estimates of parameters often quantify unmeasurable aspects of biological processes, revealing new insight into pathophysiology and providing opportunities for novel approaches to diagnosis and patient monitoring.
-Recent work has focused on population dynamics of cell characteristics in anemia and inflammatory states, blood flow in sickle cell disease, and immunologic response to transfusion.
+Models must be consistent with mechanisms established by both existing basic research and clinical experience, and once validated will enable the estimation of dynamic parameters.
+Personalized estimates of parameters often quantify unmeasurable pathophysiologic processes, revealing new insight into pathophysiology and providing opportunities for novel approaches to diagnosis and patient monitoring.
+Recent work has focused on population dynamics of cell characteristics in anemia and inflammation due to ischemia, infection, autoimmune disease, and more.

 I am developing a mathematical model of vaso-occlusion in sickle cell disease by combining theory from fluid mechanics with experiments using patient samples flowing in microfluidic devices under controlled conditions.
 With collaborators, I have developed a way to stop and start the flow of sickle cell blood in a network of silicone polymer channels by changing only the oxygen concentration.
 I hope to understand the physical determinants of in vitro vaso-occlusion and to explore their relevance to clinical management and intervention.